 The TensorFlow container images contain all the libraries and software packages required to run TensorFlow.
 In order to run SLURM or interactive jobs (ijobs), it is best practice to create a local copy of the container image in your own /home or /scratch directory.
 The container images can be copied like any other file on Rivanna.

 A library of prepared TensorFlow containers prepared to run on Rivanna’s GPU nodes can be accessed through these commands:

-Loading of any of these container modules produces an on-screen message with instructions on how to copy the TensorFlow container image file to the personal /scratch directory.
+Loading of any of these container modules produces an on-screen message with instructions on how to copy the TensorFlow container image file, which resides in

 TensorFlow Jupyter Notebooks

 Jupyter Notebooks can be used for interactive code development and execution of Python scripts and several other codes.
-A prebuilt TensorFlow container backed by an Anaconda distribution and Python 3.6 is accessible as a Jupyer Notebook kernel.
-This container also contains a Keras implementation.
+A few TensorFlow kernels are available:

 Accessing the JupyterLab Portal

 - Open a web browser and go to URL: https://rivanna-portal.hpc.virginia.edu

 - Use your